-Some colleges do not actually enforce the rules pertaining to marijuana as detailed in their policies as they typically consider marijuana use to be a lesser offense when compared to rape, hazing and other criminal acts performed on campus.
+Some colleges do not actually enforce the rules pertaining to marijuana as detailed in their policies as they typically consider marijuana use to be a lesser offense when compared to rape, hazing, and other criminal acts performed on campus.

-What About the use of Medical Marijuana on Campus?
+What About the Use of Medical Marijuana on Campus?

-Do not Count on Colleges Changing With the Times
+Do Not Count on Colleges Changing With the Times

-Any post-secondary institution that receives federal funding and violates the Controlled Substances Act and the Drug Free Schools, Community Act runs the risk of losing vitally important federal funding.
+Any post-secondary institution that receives federal funding and violates the Controlled Substances Act and the Drug-Free Schools and Community Act runs the risk of losing vitally important federal funding.
 Such funding is necessary for institutions of higher education to remain financially viable.

 Instead of embracing marijuana use, colleges and universities are likely to do the exact opposite.
 Look for local colleges to double down on their compliance and enforcement of federal marijuana laws.
 Even if the federal government removes marijuana from its current classification as a Schedule I drug, it will still likely be against school rules to use it on campus.

 If you are caught using or possessing marijuana on a college campus, it is in your interest to find an experienced criminal defense attorney.
 The support of a savvy lawyer has the potential to make the difference between a permanent campus ban and the opportunity to continue your post-secondary education while living on campus.
 Your fate hangs in the balance.
-Do not delay reaching out to our office for assistance.
+Do not delay reaching out to DC Student Defense for assistance.
 Give our law firm a call today to schedule an initial consultation where we will review the details of your specific case.